DavideNardone/Accelerating-DTW-Subsequence-Search-with-CUDA-GPU/README.md

 For this task, MTSS provides three different type of reading mode:

 1. read-mode=0: It's possible to feed MTSS with two files, (DATA, LABEL).
-The DATA file must be formatted as a *T\*D* data matrix, where each row must contains the dimensional values of the MTS at time instant *t* (in this case, the MTS are appended in the file), while the LABEL file just contains the integer class label.
+The DATA file must be formatted as a *T\*D* data matrix, where each row must contain the dimensional values of the MTS at time instant *t* (in this case, the MTS are appended in the file), while the LABEL file just contains the integer class label.
 (A template file is placed in the data/classification/rm_0)

-2. read-mode=1: It's possible to feed MTSS with *N files*, where each of them is formatted as a *N\*T* data matrix, where each of the *N* rows must contain in the first position the integer class label and then the *T-1* values of the MTS.
+2. read-mode=1: It's possible to feed MTSS with *N files*, where each of them is formatted as a *N\*T* data matrix, where each of rows must contain in the first position the integer class label and then the *T-1* values of the MTS.
 (A template file is placed in the data/classification/rm_1).

 3. read-mode=2: It's possible to feed MTSS with a TRAINING SET and a TESTING SET file.
-Both the file must be formatted as *D\*T* data matrix, where each d-th row must contains the MTS values.
+Both the file must be formatted as *D\*T* data matrix, where each d-th row must contain the MTS values.
 (Also in this case, the MTS are appended in the file).
 (A template file is placed in the data/classification/rm_2).

 **NOTE:** The MTSS implementation presented here assume that all the MTS have the same time length.